bytefish/bytefish.de/blog/weather_data_timeseries_analysis.md

 ) ON [PRIMARY]
 ```

-In the following section we can see how to import the data using the DWD Open Data and .NET,
-but to not get lost in technical details, let's assume the hardest part of writing the data
-to the RDBMS is done.

-We can now have fun with the data, Common Table Expressions (CTE) and WINDOW functions allow
+We can now have fun with the data.

-to write a very clean query to identify heat streaks.
+Common Table Expressions (CTE) and WINDOW functions allow to write a very clean query to identify heat streaks.

 I came up with the following SQL: